rahul713rk/Daily_update/README.md

   - [ ] deploy it on streamlit / heroku

-- [ ] learn about , VGGNet , GoogleNet
+- [ ] learn about ZFNET , VGGNet , GoogleNet

 - [ ] start solving leetcode sql problems